JanDhan2-0/MobileApp/README.md

 # jandhanv2

-A new Flutter project.
+A fully integrated flutter app implementing a GIS for financial inclusion.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: